3mdeb/conferences/2024/XenSummit/Challenges_and_Status_of_Enabling_TrenchBoot_in_Xen_Hypervisor.md

   processors
 - The goal is to implement a native support for D-RTM to let Xen have full control without any exokernels
-]
+- Potential to boot with any protocol/bootloader
+- Needs just 1 or 2 lines to be added to perform DRTM launch ]

 ???